FakeTruth/SkeletalAnimation/README.md

 Highly Optimized    |        | X      |

 ## Dependencies
-The SkeletalAnimation project only dependent on [GLM](http://glm.g-truc.net/).
+The SkeletalAnimation project is only dependent on [GLM](http://glm.g-truc.net/).

 The AssimpConverter project is dependent on [Assimp](http://assimp.sourceforge.net/index.html) and SkeletalAnimation.